-7.3.3.
+7.3.5.
 Migratory birds

-- direct and indirect adverse effects on migratory birds, including population-level effects that could be caused by all project activities, including, but not limited to: - ✓ site preparation; - ✓ deposit of harmful substances in waters that are frequented by migratory birds (e.g. tailing impoundment area); - collision risk of migratory birds with any project infrastructure and vehicles; and indirect effects caused by increased disturbance (e.g. noise, light, presence of workers), relative abundance movements, and losses or changes in migratory bird habitat, considering the critical breeding and migration periods for the birds.
+- direct and indirect adverse effects on migratory birds, including population level effects that could be caused by all project activities, including but not limited to: - ✓ site preparation; - √ deposit of harmful substances in waters that are frequented by migratory birds - risk of collision of migratory birds with any project infrastructure and vehicles; and - indirect effects caused by increased disturbance (e.g. noise, light, presence of workers), relative abundance movements, and losses or changes in migratory bird habitat, considering the critical breeding and migration periods for the birds.

-7.3.4.
-Species at Risk
+7.3.6.
+Species at risk